Skip to content

 ]}

-json() has exactly the same parameters as dict() so check above.
+model_dump_json() has exactly the same parameters as model_dump() so check above.

 Of course the end result is a string with json representation and not a dictionary.